phillipberndt/pqiv/README.markdown

  * Command line image viewer
  * Directory traversing to view whole directories
+ * Watch files and directories for changes
  * Natural order sorting of the images
- * A Statusbar showing information on the current image
+ * A status bar showing information on the current image
- * Transparency support
+ * Transparency and animation support
  * Moving, zooming, rotation, flipping
- * Slideshow
+ * Slideshows
  * Highly customizable
  * Supports external image filters (e.g. `convert`)
- * Supports animated images
  * Preloads the next image in the background
  * Fade between images